 - Ambulance service

-- Nursing supplies, such as breast pumps
+- Nursing equipment and supplies such as breast pumps

 Expenses That Don’t Count as Tax Deductions

 Of course, not every expense that you see as medically related is one that the IRS would agree with.
 To avoid trouble with the taxman, don’t try to deduct non-qualifying medical expenses.
 You can’t include medical expenses for which you were reimbursed, for example.
 That’s true whether you were paid back for medical expenses you incurred or the payment was made directly to the hospital or doctor.
 Here’s a partial list of other expenses that won’t qualify, according to the IRS:

 - Elective cosmetic surgery

 - Activities your doctor recommends to improve your general health, such as a vacation or dancing lessons

 - Nicotine patches or gum

 Writing off medical expenses as deductions could make for a healthier bottom line on your tax return.
 But make sure you only include appropriate expenses to prevent an IRS tax audit.